The Aviator

 Errori

-Howard Hughes replies to Mrs. Hepburn's statement "we don't care about money" with "that's because [...]
+Howard Hughes replies to Mrs. Hepburn's statement "we don't care about money" with "that's because y [...]
 D

 Robert Gross's eyeglasses are too thin and modern for the time period.
 D